writings on math, logic, philosophy and art

 OK, whaterver, if you are not interested I will stop.

-OK, let’s try again * clears throat * “The age-old mystery of Kant’s triads has baffled academics for centuries: what is the significance of the third element that finishes each of his triad.
+OK, let’s try again _ clears throat _ “The age-old mystery of Kant’s triads has baffled academics for centuries: what is the significance of the third element that finishes each of his triad.
 And is it possible that the categories were given to Kant by aliens?”

 What, now it’s too dramatic?
 No, impossible, Kant never used any drugs!
 OK, whatever, I give up, no more introductions for these articles, let’s just get on with it!

-The mystery of Kant’s triads
+The Mystery of Kant’s Triads

-In “The Critique of Pure Reason”, Immanuel Kant introduces his famous list of the pure concepts of the understanding, also known as the categories, which, according to him, are the basic building blocks from which all other concepts are derived.
-They are split into four groups called quantity, quality, relation and modality.
-Each of these groups contains three categories, and for this reason the groups are known as triads.
-If you’ve read Kant, the fact that each group contains three categories instead of two is very weird, as all other Kantian taxonomies are based on dichotomies, and it gets more baffling when you realize that the third category in every triad are not at all as obviously derived as the other two, e.g. in the category of quality, the first two categories basically correspond to true and false, so what does the third one correspond?
-According to Kant it corresponds to some combination of the two.
+In The Critique of Pure Reason, Immanuel Kant introduces his famous list of pure concepts of understanding, also known as the categories, which, according to him, form the basic building blocks from which all other concepts are derived.
+These categories are divided into four groups: quantity, quality, relation, and modality.
+Each of these groups contains three categories, forming what Kant refers to as triads.
+For readers of Kant, the fact that each group contains three categories (instead of two) might seem strange, as Kant’s other classifications are typically based on dichotomies.
+What’s more perplexing is that the third category in each triad does not seem as obviously derived as the other two.
+For example, in the category of quality, the first two categories roughly correspond to “true” and “false” states, so what does the third one correspond to?
+According to Kant, it is a kind of blend of the two.
 Hmm…

 Quantity